MisterJoz/Python-ML/README.md

 # Python-ML
 Machine Learning in Python

-#Basic Machine Learning Problems
-- Tensorflow is used to help solve ML problems.
+Tensorflow is utilized to solve basic ML problems.